mariliafernandez/mariliafernandez/README.md

 I'm a computer engineer who is passionate about science and solving problems by writing code.

-- 🔭 I’m currently working on a computer vision project for object counting.
+- 🔭 I’m currently working on a Django project.
 - 🌱 I’m currently learning ReactJS.
 - 💻 Languages: Python, C, Java and JavaScript.
 - 🌌 Hobbies: Discovering new things and new places.